Trifluoroacetic acid: Formation

-Where desired, this compound may be dried by addition of trifluoroacetic anhydride.
+Wet samples can be dried by addition of trifluoroacetic anhydride.

 An older route to TFA proceeds via the oxidation of 1,1,1-trifluoro-2,3,3-trichloropropene with potassium permanganate.
 The trifluorotrichloropropene can be prepared by Swarts fluorination of hexachloropropene.

+Via biodegradation of trifluomethyl compounds

+Trifluoroacetic acid is not produced biologically, but it is a breakdown product of various organofluorine compounds, e.g., the volatile anesthetic agent halothane.
+It also may be formed by hydroxyl radical-initiated atmospheric oxidation of the commonly used refrigerant 1,1,1,2-tetrafluoroethane (R-134a).
+Moreover, it is formed as an atmospheric degradation product of almost all fourth-generation synthetic refrigerants, also called hydrofluoroolefins (HFO), such as 2,3,3,3-tetrafluoropropene.